 Troop S maintains a strong statewide CMV driver/vehicle inspection program to keep unsafe CMVs and CMV drivers off of Oklahoma roadways.
-Oklahoma's traffic enforcement includes an aggressive inspection program incorporated into the main MCSAP effort, focusing on traffic enforcement and CMV driver behavior.
+Oklahoma's traffic enforcement includes an aggressive inspection program incorporated into the main MCSAP effort. focusing on traffic enforcement and CMV driver behavior.
 This focus also extends to non-CMV driver behavior when around CMVs.
 Troop S utilizes Level 1 and Level 2 inspections as the top priority and Level 3 inspections utilized when appropriate.
-As of 10/04/2019, according to MCMSI in FFY 2019, Troop S has conducted 35,557 inspections with a goal of 27,967 inspections.
-Troop S has exceeded the FFY 2019 goal.
+As of 07/09/2020, according to MCMIS year to date FFY 2020 data (last update 07/03/2020), Troop S has conducted 20,098 roadside inspections with a goal of 27,967 inspections.
+This number is down from where we wanted to be due to reduction in personnel and COVID-19 restrictions.